nickzafi/Data-Engineer-Task/README.md

 ## Steps

-**Step 1** : Create a database to store the data using a Dimensional Modelled Design.
+**Step 1** : Create a database to store the data using a Dimensional Modeling Design.
 (MSSQL / MySQL / Postgres)

 Output - SQL Scripts